PhenoApps/Field-Book/docs/settings.md

   <figcaption class="screenshot-caption"><i>Initial steps to share settings with nearby share</i></figcaption>
 </figure>

 Follow the same steps on the other device you are importing from/exporting to.
 The importing device will then display a list of devices it sees nearby that are trying to share data.
-Select the desired device, confirm the pairing codes match between the device and accept the connection on both devices.
+Select the desired device, confirm the pairing codes match, and accept the connection on both devices.
 Once accepted the transfer will occur and indicate it is finished with a "Transfer completed" message.

 <figure class="image">
   <img class="screenshot" src="_static/images/settings/settings_share_joined_2.png" width="1100px">